Notice & Disclaimer

-We may obtain information about you from our third party suppliers and other third party databases, such as commercial property sites, government sites for marketing insights, pricing research, product development, business strategy and to detect and prevent fraudulent activity.
+We may obtain information about you from our third-party suppliers and other third-party databases, such as commercial property sites and government sites for marketing insights, pricing research, product development, business strategy and to detect and prevent fraudulent activity.

 Where we believe there may be fraudulent activity we may share your data with another insurance company, Third Party Administrator, insurance broker, fraud agency, fraud membership organisation or the police.
 Data is supplied and requested by Data Protection Act Section 29 request, of which more details can be found here https://www.legislation.gov.uk/ukpga/1998/29/section/29.